Au Pair Driving Tips. Keep Safe!

 If you have one beer or one glass of wine or one mixed liquor drink and you drive within one hour—you will test positive for alcohol and can be charged for a DUI (driving under the influence of alcohol).
 Age 21 is the legal age to drink alcohol in the USA.
 If you do drink alcohol while out, use Lyft or Uber to safely return home.

 Driving in the rain or on wet streets increases your likelihood of having an accident.
+Sometimes it is best to stay home, if you know bad weather is on the way.

 Make a system for checking behind the car before backing up.
 Use the rear view mirrors, but also look behind the car before getting in.
 When in a driveway, look for children, dogs, shrubs or toys.
 Most Au pair accidents involve backing up.